Empty seats, delivered feasts as virus changes Thanksgiving

 “The holidays make it a little harder,” said Harriet Krakowsky, an 85-year-old resident of the Hebrew Home at Riverdale in New York who misses the big Thanksgiving celebrations of years past and has lost neighbours and friends to the virus.
 “I cry, but I get over it.
 We have to go on.”

 On any normal Thanksgiving Day, Kara McKlemurry and her husband would drive from their Clearwater, Florida, home to one of two places: his family’s home in another part of the state or her family’s house in Alabama.
-This year, McKlemurry informed her family there would be no visits because of the pandemic.
-And when her in-laws offered to stop by, the couple said no.
+This year, McKlemurry informed her family there would be no visits.
+When her in-laws offered to stop by, the couple said no.

-She and her husband have been “keeping pretty strict lockdown” since March, and didn’t want to risk infecting anyone or getting the virus themselves.
+She and her husband didn’t want to risk infecting anyone or getting the virus themselves.

 Not everyone followed McKlemurry’s example.
 Millions of Americans bought tickets to fly somewhere for the holiday, crowding airports despite pleas from officials to avoid travel and gatherings.

-Still, McKlemurry, 27, wanted to do something unique to mark this unusual holiday.
-She didn’t just want to soothe any lingering tension in the family — she wanted everyone to know that she and her husband feel blessed this year, despite the lack of physical connection.
+Still, McKlemurry, 27, wanted to do something unique to mark this unusual holiday — something to let everyone know that she and her husband still feel blessed this year.

-So, a week before Thanksgiving, she sat in her backyard and hand wrote notes of gratitude to every member of the family.
-She got out colored pens, stickers of owls with scarves, and cute greeting cards.
+So, a week before Thanksgiving, armed with colored pens and stickers of owls with scarves, she hand wrote notes of gratitude to every member of the family.

 “We’re so grateful to have you in our lives,” she wrote on a card with a cartoon fox, “even if we can’t actually be together this year for the holidays.”

-In the nation’s capital, the convention centre is empty unlike in previous years, when hundreds of volunteers have worked together to serve a traditional holiday meal to about 5,000 people, who also got access to clothing donations, medical testing and other services.
+In the nation’s capital, the convention centre is empty unlike in previous years, when volunteers have worked together to serve a meal to about 5,000 people.
 In the era of social distancing, the sponsored event had to be reimagined.

 Ahead of the holiday, organizers delivered to 20 nonprofits 5,000 gift bags, each with winter clothing accessories, hand sanitizer and a mask, and 5,000 boxes that included a turkey sandwich with condiments, a side potato salad, a cookie and utensils.